Manuel-DominguezCBG/VCF-matcher/README.md

 Diagram 1 explanation

 1. 2 VCF files as input
 2. Program takes the body of the files (ignores meta-data lines) and check the number columns.
 The body of a VCF (Version 4.2) is formed by the next mandatory columns: CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO and FORMAT.
 Then, it is followed by the data of the samples.
 More than 10 columns means that there are more than 1 sample so the program ask the user to select the desirable sample.
-10 columns means that it is a one-sample VCF.
+10 columns means that it is a one-sample VCF file.
 3. Creates 2 data frames (one per sample) with the data we need.
 4. Variant filtering.
-A couple of filters to ignore somactics variants or variants with low quality.
+A couple of filters to ignore somatic variants or variants with low quality.

 Diagram 2 explanation

 5. Generate a unit identifier.
-This is the concatenation of chromosome, position, reference and alteration alleles.
+This is the concatenation of chromosome, position, reference and alteration attributes.
 It also takes the genotypes (GT) values.
 6. Merge both data frames and count common variants (variants that have the same unit identifier).
 Count the number of variants with equal unit identifier and GT.
-Finally, count the number of heterozigous and homozigous common variants.
+Finally, count the number of heterozygous and homozygous common variants.
 7. Generate the report.
-The different type of reports are explain below.
+The different types of reports are explained below.

-Every report starts always with two lines informing the name of the VCF files and the samples.
+Every report always starts with two lines informing the name of the VCF files and the samples.

 After this, the number of positions with the same genotype ( unit of identifier and GT) and the number of homozygous and heterozygous.
 Then, the sample of positions with a different genotype.
 Finally, the proportion of variants that match.
-I have copied and page some reports under different and typical cirscunstances.
+I have copied and page some reports under different and typical circumstances.

 #### When both vcf files are the same.